jerryno6/AKS_Sample/README.md

-# This is a Sample of deploying gRPC service on AKS
+# This is a Sample of deploying .net core app on AKS

 ### Platforms:
 - Linux container